 In March, the University announced plans for an alumni-backed initiative to STUDY THE POTENTIAL BENEFITS AND PITFALLS OF BLOCKCHAIN, the technology behind cryptocurrencies.
-Based in the School of Engineering and

 Based in the School of Engineering and Applied Science (SEAS), the initiative will span engineering, social sciences, public policy, economics, and the humanities.